Syrve/front.api.doc/v6/en/ActionOnClosedOrderView.md

 The plugin can add more than one button to the closed order screen at a time.

-For example, 2 buttons are added using the SamplePlugin SDK: *«SamplePlugin: Show OK popup»* и *«SamplePlugin: Show input dialog»*.
+For example, 2 buttons are added using the SamplePlugin SDK: *«SamplePlugin: Show OK popup»* and *«SamplePlugin: Show input dialog»*.
 In this case, the *Plugins* button will appear on the closed order screen.

 ![ButtonsOnClosedOrder](../../img/actionOnClosedOrderView/buttonsOnClosedOrder.png)